SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/02-Component-Props-And-State.md

 Props are immutable to the component receiving them.
 You do not change props passed to a component from within the component.

-The state is changeable, React uses the `setState()` method to update the state of a component, which we will see in a bit.
+The state is changeable.
+React uses the `setState()` method to update the state of a component, which we will see in a bit.

 A state can only be mutated by the component that contains the state.